-Those basic linguistic forms ought to be filled by a matching 109 substance.
+- 109 Those basic linguistic forms ought to be filled by a matching substance.
 For Western Philosophy especially the "it" allows separation between "Subject and Object", known as well as the dualism of the normative "ought" and the empirical "being".
 Hume is famous for stating the impossibility of the conclusion from "be world" to the "ought world".
-86 The enlightenment, science and the special human rights are based upon this sharp separation.
+The enlightenment, science and the special human rights are based upon this sharp separation. - 110 Not treating others like "mere objects" is one of the virtues for Kant assigns to being a moral person.
+87 Hegel gave the metaphor of not treating men as though you were beating a dog with a stick pointing out the old difference between acting like an animal or behaving like an honorable man, because of the human ability to act freely (to have a free choice).
+88 And, treating men as "mere objects" these are the words contemporary German Constitutional Court uses to define a violation of "dignity of men" (Art.
+1, 1 "Menschenwürde"), which equals an amendment.
+89 For the US Supreme Court dignity of men is

 Hume, David, A Treatise of Human Nature (1740), III, § 2: "Moral Distinctions not derived from Reason".
 Hume, David, Treatise on Human Nature, I §§ 4, 6, ("I never catch myself at any time without a perception and never can observe anything but the perception").
-In German: Brandt, Reinhard, "Personal Identity" bei Locke, in: Byrd, B Sharon / Joerden, Jan C.
+In German: Brandt, Reinhard, "Personal Identity" bei Locke, in: Byrd, B Sharon / Joerden, Jan C. (Eds.), Philosophia Practica Universialis, Festschrift für Joachim Hruschka zum 70.
+Geburtstag (2006), p.
+45. Frankena, William K., Der naturalistische Fehlschluß, in: Grewendorf, Günther / Meggle, Georg (Eds.), Seminar: Sprache und Ethik (1974), 83 ff.